CartoDB/web-sdk/docs/guides/02-using-style-helpers.md

 ## Using style helpers

-In this guide, you will learn how to create insightful visualizations with few lines of code using the Web SDK style helpers.
-It is recommended to have read the Getting Started guide to understand the basic structure of a Web SDK application.
+In this guide, you will learn how to create insightful visualizations with a few lines of code using the Web SDK style helpers.
+It is recommended to read first the Getting Started guide to understand the basic structure of a Web SDK application.

 After completing this guide, you will be able to use style helpers to create stunning visualizations in a very easy way!

 ### Introduction

 The style helpers are methods inside the `carto.viz.style` namespace that allows you to visualize your layers using different properties like size or color.
 All the style helpers have predefined defaults for the style options that will be applied if they are not specified.

+**Note:**
+**Web SDK and deck.gl styles**: The Web SDK uses internally deck.gl, so you can always use pure deck.gl styles if you prefer; see for example this layer style [here](/developers/web-sdk/examples/maps/deckgl/deckStyles.html).
+But with the style helpers you can get more easily some common layer visualizations (like for example creating a bubble map taking into account different classification methods for your bins).

 This is the list of currently available style helpers: